Rude! 12 Things You Should Never Do in Other Countries

 Don’t blow your nose in public in France

 It’s considered repulsive.
 Instead, excuse yourself as if you’re going to the restroom.
 Countries such as China, Japan, Saudi Arabia, and Turkey will also thank you for this one.
-These are the 10 house-guest etiquette rules you’ll want to follow all the time.
+Now, find out about the strangest etiquette rules from around the world.